 Been There, Worked There

 I’ve worked out in gyms (or fitness centers)and I’ve done personal training in gyms, so I can honestly say that I believe gyms suck (for most people).
+Of course, that’s just my opinion.
+If you are getting One on One Personal Training at a gym and having a great time, then more power to you!
 Here are six reasons why and why I recommend a personal training studio and/or boot camp program over gyms.

 2. Membership Contracts – gym memberships can lock you in for years and are very hard to get out of, even if you have a legitimate excuse.
 You might be able to find a great introductory offer, but before you know it, you’re paying hundreds or even thousands of dollars for the right to walk into a gym.
 On top of the membership, you often have to pay additional fees for classes, showers, lockers, towels, etc. And just know that with your basic gym membership, you’re on your own.
 If you want to learn how to use the equipment, you need to pay for a personal trainer.
 At commercial gyms, that can easily set you back another $300 – $1,000 per month.